 - In Realm of the Damned, Vlad the Impaler is briefly shown in the backstory of the main villain Balaur as one of his previous benefactors.
 It's also implied he may have been Balaur's vampire sire.

 - Requiem Vampire Knight (or Requiem Chevalier Vampire in the original French) has a Dracula who's the ruler of the highest social class, the Vampires, on the world of Resurrection.
 Interestingly, they make lots of references to the man Dracula was based off and in this universe used to be; Dracula has something of an obsession with impaling and decorates his ship the 'Satanik' with stakes covered with the bodies of those who've suffered the punishment, and an impaling gun has the sound effect of 'Tepes!' whenever it's fired.
 He also has the mask of the High Priest of the Archaeologists nailed to his face, because the priest hadn't removed it as a sign of respect for the vampire king (and also because Dracula really doesn't like the Archaeologists): this pretty much echoes what Vlad allegedly did to a Turkish messenger who refused to remove his turban.
-He even looks like the original Vlad, down to the Badass Mustache.
+He even looks like the original Vlad, down to the Manly Facial Hair.

 - Spawn: Vlad Tepes was also a Hellspawn as depicted in his miniseries Spawn the Impaler.